Teuvo Peltoniemi: Past activities

 Until retirement (2010) Peltoniemi was the communications director of the A-Clinic Foundation, a Finnish addiction treatment organisation, as well as editor-in-chief of the Finnish journal on addictions, Tiimi, and of a Finnish web and mobile portal on addictions, AddictionLink.
 He was also developing Finnish and European prevention projects, like in Finland the still continuing Lasinen lapsuus ("Fragile Childhood") activities that started already in 1986.

 He is the founder and honorary president of the EU network Prevnet on addictions-related eHealth, and a founding member and past president of Encare Network for children affected by risky environments within the family.
 He was also expert for many COE Pompidou group prevention projects of the Pompidou Group of the Council of Europe e.g. Exass.

 Awards

 Teuvo Peltoniemi has received a number of national and European awards related to his work, like (personal awards:) in 2011 the State of Finland Life Achievement Award for "exemplary and unconventional public information work" referring to his role of early pioneer on many taboo social problems; the "2007 Science Journalist Award" by the Finnish Association of Science Editors and Journalists; and the "2006 Press Officer of the Year" award by ProCom – Finnish Association of Communications Professionals.

-Lasinen lapsuus ("Fragile Childhood") received in 1998 a Honorary Award of the First European Health Education Award and its Varjomaailma ("Shadow World" site was the winner at the "2008 European e-Inclusion Awards at the Marginalised young people category".
+In 1998, Lasinen lapsuus ("Fragile Childhood") received an Honorary Award of the First European Health Education Award and its Varjomaailma ("Shadow World) site was the winner at the "2008 European e-Inclusion Awards at the Marginalised young people category".
 Päihdelinkki ("AddictionLink") was EU eHealth2004 Awards finalist in Cork 2004, and received the “Special Award” of the Prime Minister's Awards for Best Finnish Information Society Practices in 2006.